Skip to main content

 Tips for Better Results

-If your script needs API keys or credentials, configure them in the Tool settings.
-Secrets are injected at runtime with scoped permissions.
+If your script needs API keys or cloud credentials, add them in the tool’s credential settings.
+They’re encrypted and injected at runtime — never exposed to tool users.